sjoudaki/CosmoLSS_CCLbenchmarking/README.md

 The code produces benchmark files for tomographic galaxy clustering, galaxy-galaxy lensing, and cosmic shear (3x2pt) including intrinsic alignments for all tomographic bins and scales, for both analytic and histogram redshift distributions.
-We do this for both the angular power spectra and angular correlations functions.
+We do this for both the angular power spectra and angular correlation functions.

 Further information is provided in the readme included in the tarball.